Treasury Best Practices for Business Continuity

 Invoking business continuity plans cannot mean that these security policies are abandoned, even for a short period of time.
 Such exceptions to policy seriously expose treasury to risk of internal fraud or cybercrime.
 Login procedures to treasury systems must be part of business continuity planning because “it was a disaster” is not an excuse to resort to only using a user ID and password to access your treasury system.

 Business continuity is about maintaining business operations – but it is also about maintaining a consistent level of security and protection from fraud and cybercrime.
-The right treasury technology can make your treasury team and organization safer.
+The right treasury technology coupled with treasury best practices can make your treasury team and organization safer.